freitagdavid/labs10-cleaner-tool/README.md

     *  AWE_SECRET - secret key for access to aws s3
     *  REGION - Not quite sure yet but it has to do with aws s3
     *  PORT - Port that you want to serve data on.
 Defaults to 4500
-    *  PUBLIC_URL - Not totally sure what this is yet.

 ## Testing